 3. Fences With A Hedge

-If you want to create a very natural-looking barrier and are not too concerned with keeping animals or children in or out, a natural hedge fence is a great choice.
-You must remember that if you go the natural route the height of the fence will change over time, so what you plant initially may take some time to reach its full height.
+If you want to create a very natural-looking barrier and are not concerned with keeping animals or children in or out, a natural hedge fence is a great choice.
+You must remember that if you go the natural route, the height of the fence will change over time, so what you plant initially may take some time to reach its full height.

 For an added layer of protection, you can consider building a wire fence behind your planted fence, as this will keep unwanted visitors out.